joycelynchan/food-tracker/README.md

 # Feedback:
-users struggled with adding a new item in Task 1, unsure whether to tap the "add" button or the "plus" icon users had trouble finding where to set a reminder in Task 2.
+- Users struggled with adding a new item in Task 1, unsure whether to tap the "add" button or the "plus" icon.
+- Users had trouble finding where to set a reminder in Task 2.
-Users had trouble confirming updates were saved in Task3, realized app automatically saves changes made on List and shopping list pages
+- Users had trouble confirming updates were saved in Task3, realized app automatically saves changes made on List and shopping list pages.
-User is not sure where to save the item and confirm that it has been added to the list User is unsure where the enter/submit button is after inputting the item information User isn’t sure where to check on upcoming expiration dates for her groceries To address these concerns, we went back to our prototype taking into account the users’ feedback and this is how our prototype looks now:
+- User is not sure where to save the item and confirm that it has been added to the list.
+- User is unsure where the enter/submit button is after inputting the item information.
+- User isn’t sure where to check on upcoming expiration dates for her groceries.
+To address these concerns, we went back to our prototype taking into account the users’ feedback and this is how our prototype looks now:

 ## Second Iterative Process